TheoChevalier/legal-docs/firefox_cloud_services_ToS/en-US.md

 - Firefox cloud services (the "Services") are a suite of services provided to you by Mozilla.
 - The Services are provided "as is" and there are no warranties of any kind.
 There are significant limits on Mozilla's liability for any damages arising from your use of the Services.
+- You may be subject to additional legal and privacy terms if you use the Services to connect to other Mozilla and non-Mozilla services, with legal and privacy terms that are different from these.
+These additional terms will be available to you for review.

 #### Terms of Service